codefromhezad/microsongs_cover_generator/README.md

 # Microsongs Cover Generator

-A quick tool to help my buddy who will design the cover of my EP "Microsongs", ensuring the constraints of the concept behind are respected.
+A web tool to help designing/drawing the cover of my EP "Microsongs".

-## Constraints
+## Constraints for the design

 * Each second of the whole EP is represented by a pixel ;
 * Each song is represented by a specific color.
+* The EP will be 1600 seconds long, which will lead to a 40*40 pixels cover.

-If a song is 60 seconds long, and is represented by the color red [ rgb(255, 0, 0) ], their must be exactly 60 red pixels on the cover.
+If a song is 60 seconds long, and is represented by the color red [ rgb(255, 0, 0) ], there must be exactly 60 red pixels on the cover.
 No more, no less.

 ## Libraries used